[ uhp-sahy-kuhl ]

 verb (used without object), up·cy·cled, up·cy·cling.

-Economics. a period or cycle during which business activity is at a high point: The whole industry has entered an upcycle.
+Economics. a period or cycle during which business activity or profitability is at a high point: The whole industry has entered an upcycle.

 There are grammar debates that never die; and the ones highlighted in the questions in this quiz are sure to rile everyone up once again.
 Do you know how to answer the questions that cause some of the greatest grammar debates?

 Question 1 of 7